Johnny Vegas: Early life

-Vegas earned a BA in Art and Ceramics from Middlesex University in the Hendon area of London, then returned to his home town and took various odd jobs; he worked in an Argos warehouse, sold boiler insurance door-to-door, packed bottles of Cif in a factory, and was a barman at a local pub.
-Between 1994-97, he was a member of Cluub Zarathustra, a comedy performance group led by Stewart Lee, Roger Mann, and Simon Munnery.
+Vegas earned a BA in Art and Ceramics from Middlesex University in London.
+He then returned to his home town and took various odd jobs; he worked in an Argos warehouse, sold boiler insurance door-to-door, packed bottles of Cif in a factory, and was a barman at a local pub.
+Between 1994 and 1997, he was a member of Cluub Zarathustra, a comedy performance group led by Stewart Lee, Roger Mann, and Simon Munnery.

 Career

 Television and radio

-In 1996, Vegas made his television debut as a contestant on Win, Lose or Draw in the UK under his real name, but made references to the fact he wanted to be a comedian and that his stage name was "Johnny Vegas".
+In 1996, Vegas made his television debut as a contestant on Win, Lose or Draw in the UK under his real name; however, he also made references to the fact he wanted to be a comedian and that his stage name was "Johnny Vegas".

 He featured on The Big Breakfast during the programme's final months before it ended in March 2002.
 His appearance was briefly shown during Channel 4's 100 Greatest Stand-Ups and BBC Three's Almost Famous 2.
 Vegas gained a wider audience as a regular member of Shooting Stars.
 His character was a pitiable sort always nursing a pint of Guinness.
 In 2001 he appeared on the Weakest Link, in a comedians special and beat Barry Cryer to win the jackpot of £10,200.

 In 2002, Vegas starred in the BBC Radio 4 sitcom Night Class, which he co-wrote with Tony Burgess and Tony Pitts, with Dirk Maggs as director.
 Vegas played a former Butlin's redcoat teaching evening classes in pottery.
 It was a runner-up for best comedy at the Sony Radio Academy Awards.

 He starred in the BBC Three sitcom Ideal as Moz from 2005 to 2011.

 In 2005 he played Krook in the BBC adaptation of Dickens' Bleak House.

 Between 2007 and 2009, Vegas played Geoff Maltby, aka "The Oracle", in the ITV sitcom Benidorm and from 2015 to 2017.

-In 2012, Vegas played the role of Mr. Croombe in a television adaptation of David Walliams' children's novel Mr Stink.
+In 2012, Vegas played the role of Mr. Croombe in the television film adaptation of David Walliams's children's book Mr Stink.

 In 2014, Vegas voiced Fat Baz in the ITV4 animated sitcom Warren United.